Make-School-Courses/CS-1.0-Introduction-To-Programming/Lessons/quiz3.md

     - Be able to open, read, write, and close a file
 - Dictionaries
     - Be able to write code to create, read from, update, and delete from a dictionary
-- Code Quality
-    - Be able to improve a piece of code using the code quality techniques we covered in class